stepleton/bootloader/README.md

-This Python program assembles bootable Disk Copy 4.2 disk images for 400K, 800K, and Twiggy disks given a binary bootloader file, a binary program data file, and (optionally) a text file containing strings to use as tags.
+This Python program assembles bootable Disk Copy 4.2 disk images for 400K, 800K, and Twiggy disks given a binary bootloader file, a binary program data file, and (optionally) a text file containing strings to use as disk sector tags.
+Each line in the tag strings file corresponds to a new tag, and only the first twelve characters of each line are used.
+If a line has fewer than twelve characters, the tag is padded to the right with $00 bytes.
+It is not necessary for the tag file to contain the special "`Last out!\0`" tag marking the final sector.

 ### `booted_test_gen.py` ###